 Many customers ask if wood effect porcelain is a good choice for a busy, everyday family home – our answer – yes!
 Wood effect porcelain is both practical and beautiful.
 We have a wide collection from Italy and Spain with the finest state-of-the-art printing.
 Our collection of planks replicates the look of natural wood, whilst carrying all the benefits of porcelain.
 The beauty of porcelain is its engineered strength, easy maintenance, and ability to be used with underfloor heating – unlike natural wood.
 Available in a variety of shades and patterns, from an authentic oak look to a more contemporary washed effect, wood porcelain suits a range of interiors.

 1. Hardwearing – Porcelain is engineered to be strong and hard-wearing, meaning it doesn’t scratch or dent like natural wood can from chair legs or heels.
 The print and glaze on a wood effect tile is extremely durable so is also unlikely to chip or fade.
-This makes it the perfect option for high traffic areas in homes and even for commercial use.
+This makes it the perfect option for high traffic areas in homes, such as wood effect tiles in kitchens and even for commercial use.

-2. Easy maintenance – Wood effect planks are very easy to keep clean with normal hoovering and the occasional mop.
+2. Easy maintenance – Wooden floor effect tiles are very easy to keep clean with normal hoovering and the occasional mop.
 Steam mops and most universal floor cleaners can be used with wood porcelain, and they do not require any sealing.
 The ability to achieve clean grout joints means that daily dirt or dust isn’t trapped between each plank, we also have stain-proof grout options available, especially good for bathrooms.

 3. Suitable with underfloor heating – We see more and more customers wanting underfloor heating in their projects and it is a frequent question asked if porcelain is suitable for underfloor heating..
 Natural wood isn’t suitable for underfloor heating, but wood effect porcelain is perfectly fine, with the correct application.
 Porcelain is ideal with wet or electric underfloor heating systems because it does not bow and is a great conductor and holder of heat – keeping those feet nice and toasty for longer!